admost/amrapi/content/subscription/google/get-credential/_index.en.md

 Hit save and you're done.

+### 4. Enter the credentials JSON in Admost

-Add the credential JSON that were downloaded in step 2 to `Android Store Credentials` and we'll be ready to handle Google Play purchases!
+Add the credential JSON that were downloaded in to `Android Store Credentials` and we'll be ready to handle Google Play purchases!

 ![Add Google Store Credential](/amrapi/images/google-subscription-credential.png?chasses=shadow&width=20pc)